 In grades 9-12 and in accelerated courses in the 8th grade, students earn 1 Carnegie unit for each 1 block course successfully completed.
-Courses such as Health and Success After High School are 9 week courses.
-Students must complete both of the courses in the "set" they select.
-Completion will earn 1 full credit.
 In order to receive a state high school diploma, a student must attend the district school issuing the diploma for at least the semester immediately preceding graduation (except in the case of a bona fide change of residence where the sending school will not grant the diploma) and have earned a minimum of 24 Carnegie units which are distributed as follows:

-Language Arts4 Carnegie Units Mathematics4 Carnegie Units U.S. History 1 Carnegie Unit Science (must include study of Constitution) Physical Education1 Carnegie Unit Economics1/2 Carnegie Unit Health Combination1 Carnegie Unit Government1/2 Carnegie Unit Computer Science1 Carnegie Unit Other Social Studies1 Carnegie Unit Electives7 Carnegie Units
+Language Arts 4 Carnegie Units Mathematics4 Carnegie Units U.S. History 1 Carnegie Unit Science 3 Carnegie Units (must include study of Constitution) Physical Education1 Carnegie Unit Economics 1/2 Carnegie Unit Health1 Carnegie Unit Government1/2 Carnegie Unit Computer Science1 Carnegie Unit Other Social Studies1 Carnegie Unit Electives7 Carnegie Units TOTAL 24 Carnegie Units

-TOTAL24 Carnegie Units